metoppv/improver/doc/source/metadata/Statistics.rst

             air_temperature: cell_methods = "time: maximum (interval: 1 hour)" ;

-The non-standardised part is included in the same way (unless there is also a standardised part), for example:
+The non-standardized part is included in the same way (unless there is also a standardized part), for example:

 .. code-block:: python

     air_temperature: cell_methods = "time: mean (time-weighted)" ;

-If both standardised and non-standardised parts are present, the latter must be proceeded by ``comment:`` keyword;
+If both standardized and non-standardized parts are present, the latter must be preceded by the ``comment:`` keyword;
 for an example of this, see the `CF Metadata Conventions`_.

-Cell methods can be used to describe any simple statistical method that has been apply to a variable.
+Cell methods can be used to describe any simple statistical method that has been applied to a variable.
 However, this leads to the question of whether a statistical process that has been applied is significant for, or of relevance to, the end user?
 This is likely to depend on exactly who that user is